postsharp/Metalama.Samples/examples/exception-handling/report-and-swallow/README.md

 [!metalama-project-buttons .]

-_Report and swallow_ is a _last-chance_ exception-handling strategy, i.e. a strategy for exceptions that could be handled deeper in the call stack.
+_Report and swallow_ is a _last-chance_ exception-handling strategy, i.e. a strategy for exceptions that could not be handled deeper in the call stack.
 In general, swallowing a last-chance exception is not a good idea because it may leave your application in an invalid state.
-Also, using an aspect to implement a last-chance exception handler is generally not a good idea because it is better to use the <xref:System.AppDomain.UnhandledException?text=AppDomain.CurrentDomain.UnhandledException> event.
+Also, using an aspect to implement a last-chance exception handler is generally not a good idea because it is simpler to use the <xref:System.AppDomain.UnhandledException?text=AppDomain.CurrentDomain.UnhandledException> event.

 However, there are some cases where you need to handle last-chance exceptions with a `try...catch` block.
 For instance, when your code is a _plug-in_ in some host application like Office or Visual Studio, exceptions that are not handled by Visual Studio Extensions have a chance to crash the whole Visual Studio without any error message.